sh0rez/vSphere-terraform_ubuntu-cloud-ova/post/README.md

-**Attention**: I have lost the images for this post.
-As I do not own vCenter at the moment, I can not reproduce them.
-Sorry!

 # Deploying Ubuntu Cloud Images to vSphere using Terraform

 It's fairly easy to deploy cloud-init configurable Ubuntu Cloud OVA Images to vSphere (standalone ESXi or vCenter, using Terraform.
 The following post illustrates how to achieve this, all project files are provided on [GitHub here](https://github.com/sh0rez/vSphere-terraform_ubuntu-cloud-ova).